watmin/cogere/README.md

 ###### --reason | -r

-Provides a reason as to why you are doing what you are doing on the host-list or group
+Provides a reason as to why you are doing what you are doing on the host(s) or group(s)

 ###### --all | -a

-Builds a `--host-list` of all defined hosts.
+Builds a host list of all defined hosts.

 ###### --fork | -F